SlowPokeInTexas/ThreadTestNoUI/Readme.md

 The purpose of this project is to validate an Intel/AMD processor feature that guarantees integer read/write atomicity.
-Having spent years leveraging such as the interlocked* functions in Windows (and their Linux equivalents), needless to say it came as quite a shock to me, so much so that, probably like you, I didn't believe it.
+Having spent years leveraging techniques such as the interlocked* functions in Windows (and their Linux equivalents), needless to say it came as quite a shock to me, so much so that, probably like you, I didn't believe it.
 Before you call the Inquisition on me, the behaviour I'm describing is documented in Volume 3a Part 1 of the